 The following three options would appear to be the preferred ones because of the compatibility studies between Broadband DA2GC and existing services adjacent to the unpaired 2 GHz bands:

-For an FDD system according to ETSI TR 103 054, frequency bands: 1900-1910 MHz (FL) and 2010-2020 MHz (RL).
+For an FDD system according to ETSI TR 103 054, frequency bands: 1900-1910 MHz (FL) and 2010-2020 MHz (RL); ANNEX 4 presents the corresponding regulatory parameters.

-For a TDD system according to ETSI TR 101 599, frequency band: 1900-1920 MHz.
+For a TDD system according to ETSI TR 101 599, frequency band: 1900-1920 MHz; ANNEX 5 presents the corresponding regulatory parameters.

-For a TDD system according to ETSI TR 103 108, frequency band: 1900-1920 MHz.
+For a TDD system according to ETSI TR 103 108, frequency band: 1900-1920 MHz; ANNEX 6 presents the corresponding regulatory parameters.

 It should be noted that the two TDD options mentioned above are also under consideration for Broadband DA2GC in the 5.855-5.875 GHz band.
 For the time being, the possibilities for a TDD system in the frequency band 2010-2025 MHz will not further be considered.
 This is due to a decision taken at a previous WG FM meeting.
 During the Call for Inputs, any responder has indicated no preference for a TDD solution in the 2010-2025 MHz band.
 The 2010-2025 MHz band can only provide up to 15 MHz for DA2GCS using TDD, although it is seen as technically possible to operate such a system also within less than 20 MHz.
 However, as long as not all results on the on-going compatibility and sharing studies are available (especially the results regarding sharing with PMSE and other candidate applications as mentioned in the mandate) no other option should be completely excluded.
 TDD within 2010-2025 MHz might be revisited in the future or a technologically neutral approach enabling either FDD or TDD usage within 1900-1910 MHz and 2010-2020 MHz.

+Typical performance expectations for Broadband DA2GC

+The performance metrics as described below should be considered as typical performance to be expected independently of the technical solution / of the duplex mode.

+Table x: Typical performance metrics for Broadband DA2GC